 Standards, policy statements and procedures

 Hireup has a set of quality standards, policy statements and procedures to guide our community.
-As a home care and support worker you must ensure that you understand your responsibilities under these documents and comply with them.
+As a support worker you must ensure that you understand your responsibilities under these documents and comply with them.

 NDIS Worker Code of Conduct

-As a Hireup home care and support worker, you will often be supporting participants of the National Disability Insurance Scheme (NDIS).
-The NDIS Quality and Safeguarding Commissionhas set out an NDIS code of conduct that applies to anyone involved in delivering support to people with disability.
+As a Hireup support worker, you will often be supporting participants of the National Disability Insurance Scheme (NDIS).
+The NDIS Quality and Safeguards Commission has set out an NDIS code of conduct that applies to anyone involved in delivering support to people with disability.
 The NDIS code of conduct imposes civil penalties on people who fail to follow it, so we're committed to helping you understand your role in bringing the code to life.
 The code asks that you:

 - act with respect for individual rights to freedom of expression, self-determination and decision-making in accordance with applicable laws and conventions;